-- 17.1 Every Goods Only Bid or other Procurement Process, including Procurement Processes where mandatory minimum Inuit Labour levels are stated and that meet the mandatory conditions and is ranked, shall have its price component adjusted by the following amounts, where applicable: - (a) 5% upon the establishment of Inuit Firm status, as per the Inuit Firm Registry maintained by Nunavut Tunngavik Incorporated, to be applied in respect of the value of the Goods supplied, work or service attributable to, and to be completed by, an Inuit Firm or Inuit Firms;
+- 17.1 Every Bid or Proposal that is substantially compliant in all material respects shall have its price components, other than those respecting Labour, adjusted by the following amounts, where applicable: - (a) 5% upon the establishment of Inuit Firm status, as per the Inuit Firm Registry maintained by Nunavut Tunngavik Incorporated, to be applied in respect of the value of the Goods supplied, work or service attributable to, and to be completed by, an Inuit Firm or Inuit Firms;

-- (b) an additional 5%, upon the establishment of Inuit Firm status with 76% or above Inuit ownership levels, to be applied in respect of the value of the Goods, work or services attributable to, and to be completed by the Inuit Firm or Firms; and - (c) an additional 5%, upon the establishment of Inuit Firm status with 100% Inuit ownership level, to be applied in respect of the value of the Goods, work or services attributable to and to be completed by the Inuit Firms or Firms. - 17.2 An Inuit Firm may qualify for additional adjustments under section 25.1.
-However, the cumulative bid adjustments under sections 17.1 and 25.1 shall not exceed 25% of the total bid or proposal value. - 17.3 In a Procurement Process where Inuit Labour is identified, it shall be adjusted by 15%.
-Labour is evaluated and scored separately from Goods and Services.
-Cumulative bid adjustments shall not exceed 25% of the value of the bid. - 17.4 In order for the Government of Nunavut to meet its obligations with respect to the correct application of Inuit status adjustments permitted under section 17.1, Nunavut Tunngavik Incorporated shall assign an Inuit Firm, in the Inuit Firm Registry, to one of the three categories of the Inuit Ownership provided for in sub-sections 17.1(a) to (c).
+- (b) an additional 5%, upon the establishment of Inuit Firm status with 76% or above Inuit ownership levels, to be applied in respect of the value of the Goods, work or services attributable to, and to be completed by the Inuit Firm or Firms; and - (c) an additional 5%, upon the establishment of Inuit Firm status with 100% Inuit ownership level, to be applied in respect of the value of the Goods, work or services attributable to and to be completed by the Inuit Firm or Firms. - 17.2 In a Procurement Process where Inuit Labour is identified, the price component of the Inuit Labour shall be adjusted by 15%.
+For greater certainty, Labour is evaluated and scored separately from Goods and Services. - In order for the Contract Authorities to meet their obligations with respect to the correct application of Inuit status adjustments permitted under section 17.1, Nunavut Tunngavik Incorporated shall assign an Inuit Firm, in the Inuit Firm Registry, to one of the three categories of the Inuit Ownership provided for in paragraphs 17.1(a) to (c).